 Tanzania’s Membership in International Organizations

 Tanzania belongs to a number of international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
-Tanzania is also a member of the East African Community and the Southern African Development Community.
+Tanzania is also a member of the African Union, East African Community and the Southern African Development Community.

 Principal embassy officials are listed in the Department’s Key Officers List.